roolebo/tianocore.github.io/EDK-II-DPC-Protocol.md

 ### DispatchDpc() can be Nested

-If the *DispatchDpc()* is called again in a dispatched DPC procedure, it will first execute the next DPC in the queue, then return to the original code.
+If the *DispatchDpc()* is called again in a dispatched DPC Procedure, it will first execute the next DPC Procedure in the queue, then return to the original code.

-The writer of the DPC procedure must realize that the function may be interrupted when it calls the *DispatchDpc()* interface, or any other interfaces which eventually lead to a *DispatchDpc()*, such as to transmit a network packet, which finally calls *Mnp->Transmit()* with a *DispatchDpc()* in it.
+The writer of the DPC Procedure must realize that the function may be interrupted when it calls the *DispatchDpc()* interface, or any other interfaces which eventually lead to a *DispatchDpc()*, such as to transmit a network packet, which finally calls *Mnp->Transmit()* with a *DispatchDpc()* in it.

 ```
 /*
-  Consider we have queued 3 DPC procedures with same TPL level as below.
+  Consider we have queued 3 DPC Procedures with same TPL level as below.
   DPC Queue: DpcFun_A -> DpcFun_B -> DpcFun_C
 */
 DpcFun_A()